IIIF/api/source/api/presentation/3.0/index.md

 The value of this property _MUST_ be an array of JSON objects, each of which _MUST_ have an `id` and _SHOULD_ have at least one of `type` and `format`.

+When more than one logo is present, the client _SHOULD_ pick only one of them, based on the information in the logo properties.
+For example, the client could select a logo of appropriate aspect ratio based on the `height` and `width` properties of the available logos.
+The client _MAY_ decide on the logo by inspecting properties defined as [extensions][prezi30-ldce].

  * Agent resources _SHOULD_ have the `logo` property.<br/>
    Clients _MUST_ render `logo` on Agent resources.

 ``` json-doc
 {